ONLYOFFICE/personal.onlyoffice.com/README.md

 yarn build
 ```

-to build website into /public folder with one page per locale automatically generated.
+to build the website into public folder with one page per locale automatically generated.

 ### Run the storybook